lochungtin/Expedite/docs/games/MineSweeper.md

 ## Config Setup

-The following is an example of the
+The following is an example config file.

 ```
-9 9 9
+9 10 8
 ```

+-   The first number `9` represents the number of rows in the board
+-   The second number `10` represents the number of columns in the board
+-   The last number `8` represents the number of mines in the board